cuyl/egg-swagger-validate/README.md

 ## Extentions to the Swagger Schema
 ### Why?
-It is NOT one-to-one mapping of Swagger Schema parametrs' type to egg-validate's type.
-Therefore, I have to find a way to do this.
+It is NOT one-to-one mapping of Swagger Schema parameters' type to egg-validate's type.
+Therefore, we have to find a way to do this.

 Swagger specification said: